mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 **\--time**, **\--no-time**

-: Insert the current date and time (timestamp) to the instruction prompt.
+: Prepend the current date and time (timestamp) to the instruction prompt.

 **-t**, **\--temperature**   \[_VAL_]